A Survey on Non-Autoregressive Generation for Neural Machine Translation and Beyond: Modeling

-\textbf{Mask and Predict.} Another line of work leverages the success of the masked language model, which is originally proposed by BERT~\cite{devlin2018bert}.
+\textbf{Masked Language Modeling.} Another line of work leverages the success of masked language modeling, initially proposed by BERT~\cite{kenton2019bert}.
 Ghazvininejad~\etal~\cite{ghazvininejad2019mask} extend it to the conditional masked language model (CMLM) by masking and predicting target tokens during training.
-During inference, in each iteration, a fraction of target tokens with low prediction probability will be masked and fed to the decoder for the next iteration.
-Based on this model, several follow-up works are proposed by: (1) jointly masking tokens~\cite{guo2020jointly}, where the tokens in the source sentences are also masked; (2) introducing self-review mechanism~\cite{xie2020infusing}, which applies an AR-decoder to help infuse sequential information; (3) selecting masked tokens with advanced strategies~\cite{geng2021learning,kreutzer2020inference,kasai2020parallel}.
-Geng~\etal~\cite{geng2021learning} focus on the importance of determining the tokens replaced by \texttt{[mask]} tokens in next iteration and propose a revisor and locator for rewriting.
-Kreutzer~\etal~\cite{kreutzer2020inference} also explore the strategies to mask the suitable tokens in each iteration.
-Kasai~\etal~\cite{kasai2020parallel} mask and predict target tokens in an easy-first order instead of randomly.
+Unlike the fixed masking ratio in BERT, CMLM adopts a uniform masking strategy to capture the interdependencies of target tokens during training.
+Based on this model, several follow-up works are proposed, including: (1) jointly masking tokens~\cite{guo2020jointly}, where the tokens in the source sentences are also masked; (2) introducing self-review mechanism~\cite{xie2020infusing}, which applies an AR-decoder to help infuse sequential information; (3) predicting more visible subsets~\cite{kasai2020non}, instead of only predicting the masked tokens, the method predicts every target token; (4) introducing self-correction task~\cite{huang2022improving}, rather than only predicting the masked tokens, which can learn to correct the unreasonable tokens generated by inputting a fully masked sequence.